Login to Complete _An Application_ or to Access Judging Panel

 The AIA Potomac Valley Excellence in Design Awards program is designed to encourage and recognize distinguished architectural achievement; to honor the architectural team, their clients and consultants who work together to improve the built environment; to demonstrate the breadth of services architects provide; and to celebrate and raise public consciousness of the architect’s role in shaping the quality of life through design excellence.

-Participation is open to built and unbuilt projects completed after January 1, 2012 and not having been previously awarded by AIA Potomac Valley, except that projects that were previously awarded in an unbuilt category may be resubmitted in a built category.
+Participation is open to built and unbuilt projects completed after January 1, 2013 and not having been previously awarded by AIA Potomac Valley [exception: projects that were previously awarded in an unbuilt category may be resubmitted in a built category].
 Unbuilt submissions may not be under construction at the time of submission.
+There is no limit to the number of projects that may be entered by a firm and all materials included in submissions must be cleared for public reproduction.
+All eligible entrants must be AIA members in good standing as of June 1, 2018.
 Entries must be submitted by the Firm of Record or the Architect of Record.
-There is no limit to the number of projects that may be entered by a firm.
-All materials submitted must be cleared for public reproduction.
-All entrants must be AIA members in good standing as of June 1, 2017.

-- Primary members of AIA Potomac Valley (architects or associates) who are a principal member of the design team or a Principal of the Firm responsible for the project; no geographic restrictions apply to primary members.
+- Primary members of AIA Potomac Valley (architects or associates) who are a principal member of the design team, or a Principal of the Firm responsible for the project, may submit projects designed or built anywhere in the world.

-- Primary members of other AIA chapters (architects and associates) who are a principal member of the design team or a Principal of the Firm responsible for the project AND the project is located within the geographic boundaries of the Potomac Valley chapter (Allegany, Charles, Frederick, Garrett, Montgomery, Prince George’s, and Washington counties in Maryland).
+- Primary members of other AIA chapters (architects and associates) who are a principal member of the design team responsible for the project, or a Principal of the Firm that is responsible for the project, may submit projects that are located within the geographic boundaries of the Potomac Valley chapter (Allegany, Charles, Frederick, Garrett, Montgomery, Prince George’s, and Washington counties in Maryland).